-At the same time, there are still several cases of insufficient river protection in the Czech Republic, for example the ongoing struggle for a dam-free River Bečva (Olomouc Region) or the conflict over the regulation of the Elbe (Ústí nad Labem Region) that has lasted for over two decades.
+At the same time, there are still several cases of insufficient river protection in the Czech Republic.
+For example, there has been an ongoing struggle for a dam-free River Bečva (Olomouc Region), and there is a conflict over the regulation of the Elbe (Ústí nad Labem Region) that has lasted for more than two decades.

 All of those sites will be visited by the environmentalists between November 5th and 9th.
-The main goal of the study tour is to share experience in campaigning for river protection, which can take many forms – including addressing local government or responsible state bodies, creating a petition or even taking action, as did the people of the village of Kruščica, from which Maida Bilal and Enes Salkić, the key figures in the local NGO, will also participate in the study tour.
+The main goal of the study tour is to share experience in campaigning for river protection which can take many forms: addressing local government or responsible state bodies, creating a petition or even taking action, as did the people of the village of Kruščica.
+Maida Bilal and Enes Salkić, the key figures in the local NGO, will also participate in the study tour.

 |Monday||Prague: Coalition for Rivers Conference (CAMP, Vyšehradská 57, 128 00 Praha 2)|